Stasis Theory: The Building Block of Effective Rhetoric

 The status qualitatis discusses the relationship between the truth of the fact and the judgment about its definition’s correctness.
-Suppose the facts are established and determine what they are, but the person’s qualifications are controversial (it is not clear what specific decision should be made).
+Suppose the issues are established and determine what they are, but the person’s qualifications are controversial (it is not clear what specific decision should be made).
 In that case, we are dealing with the status qualitatis – we are discussing how to apply the established pattern, norm, or rule in this particular situation.

 The subject of the action, the object of the action, circumstances, or the relationship between the subject and the object in the given circumstances may be the subject of discussion.

-Firstly, the technique of status qualitatis is the closest to action based on a decision, and secondly, it really opens up wide opportunities for sophistry and manipulation.
-The fact is that arguments, especially characteristic of the status qualitatis and based on topics related to personality, comparisons, and hierarchies of values, are always quasi-logical: the conclusions of the status qualitatis are only plausible and fundamentally cannot be different.
+Firstly, the technique of status theory issue qualitatis is the closest to action based on a decision, and secondly, it really opens up wide opportunities for sophistry and manipulation.
+The issue is that arguments, especially characteristic of the status qualitatis and based on topics related to personality, comparisons, and hierarchies of values, are always quasi-logical: the conclusions of the status qualitatis are only plausible and fundamentally cannot be different.

 Modern Application of the Stasis Theory

-The doctrine of stases is of tremendous importance not only for rhetoric or jurisprudence, which is quite obvious from their history, but also for the entire logic and methodology of humanitarian knowledge: a scientific problem in linguistics and other areas of philology, in historical science, economic science, etc., is considered in this way, although not always consciously.
+The doctrine of stases is of tremendous importance not only for rhetoric or jurisprudence, which is quite obvious from their history but also for the entire logic and methodology of humanitarian knowledge: a scientific problem in linguistics and other areas of philology, in historical science, economic science, etc., is considered in this way, although not always consciously.

-Any, and not just a legal problem, requires the correct and accurate finding of the stasis within which it is formulated and resolved.
+Any, and not just a legal problem, requires the correct and accurate finding of the stasis theory within which it is formulated and resolved.
 If the problems are discussed inconsistently, and the thought moves on to a new question, not solving the previously posed questions, then the final decision, even if it is made, will turn out to be imperfect.

 How Stasis Theory Can Help in Writing a Unique Paper?